I am a Senior Lecturer (US: Associate Professor, explained here

 ) at the School of Computing, Engineering and Mathematics, University of Brighton

-Imperial College London
+, Imperial College London

-School of Electronic Engineering and Computer
+, School of Electronic Engineering and Computer Science

 Queen Mary, University of London

 , UK working for the Research Institute in Science of Cyber Security (RISCS)

 that consists of prestigious UK universities (such as Imperial College and UCL).
 Prior to that, I was a Research Assistant with the Wireless, Multimedia and Network Research Group

-Faculty of Science, Engineering and Computing, Kingston University, London, UK (Aug ’12 – Jan ’13).
+, Faculty of Science, Engineering and Computing, Kingston University, London, UK (Aug ’12 – Jan ’13).

-He has received the BSc degree in
+I have received the BSc degree in

 Informatics and Telecommunications

 National and Kapodistrian University of Athens

 Athens (which is ranked internationally within the 201-250 top universities in Computer Science and Information Systems), Greece, in 2006, the MSc degree in Computer Science from the

 Department of Informatics